 Your kit includes separate inflation valves and air lines for each air helper spring.
-This will allow you to level your vehicle from side to side as well as from front to back.
-If you would rather have a single valve inflation system, your dealer can supply the required "T" fitting.
+This will allow you to level the vehicle left-to-right.
+If you would rather have a single valve inflation system, your dealer can supply the required T-fitting.